Celebrating the Gospel of Jesus Christ: Believing, Witnessing, Teaching, Sharing, and Serving with all.

 We are in full communion with The Anglican Church of Canada.
 We join with Emmaus Anglican often and our Pastor shepherds Christ Church Anglican as well as Zion.

 St. Mary's Finnish Lutheran merged with Zion in 2010.
 During transition, services in Finnish were held monthly at Upton Road.
-Now, our pastor and a church musician conduct services at the Ontario Finnish Rest Home complex about every 2 months.
-Services are usually at Kotitalo.
-Contact Pastor Brad for upcoming dates and more information.
+Now, our pastor and a church musician conduct services at the Ontario Finnish Rest Home complex seasonally, usually on a Sunday afternoon.
+730 block North St. Contact Pastor Brad for information and next scheduled date.

 Mobile: 705 971 9304